Aembit/terraform-provider-aembit/docs/data-sources/access_policies.md

 - `access_conditions` (Set of String) Set of Access Conditions to enforce on the Access Policy.
 - `client_workload` (String) Configured client workload of the access policy.
-- `credential_provider` (String, Deprecated) Configured server workload of the access policy.
+- `credential_provider` (String, Deprecated) Configured Credential Provider of the access policy.
 - `id` (String) Unique identifier of the access policy.
 - `is_active` (Boolean) Active/Inactive status of the access policy.
 - `name` (String) Placeholder name of the access policy.